🌕

 Five examples.
 Five times the same pattern.
 The protective unit is the household, not the individual child's age.
 The covering belongs to whoever is inside the house with the blood on the door.

-V. The Verse That Changes Everything
+VII.
+The Verse That Changes Everything

 One verse in the New Testament makes this explicit.
 And it's a verse most people skip over: